meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

           { enrollmentAccountId =  "<EA_ACCOUNT_ID>"
           , subscriptionOfferType = "MS-AZR-0017P"
           {-
-          There is a safty mechanism to avoid duplicate Subscription creation in case of an error.
+          There is a safety mechanism to avoid duplicate Subscription creation in case of an error.
 This delay should be a bit higher then it usually takes to create subscriptions.
 For big installations this is somewhere between 5-15 minutes.